Eosinophilic Myositis (Masticatory Muscle Inflammation) in Dogs

 Causes

 Masticatory muscle myositis is an autoimmune disease in which the body’s own immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body. mistakenly attacks the muscle fibers responsible for chewing.
-These muscles primarily include the temporalis and masseter muscles.
-The inflammation is caused by an infiltration of eosinophilic granulocytesEosinophilic granulocytes are a type of white blood cell that plays an important role in the immune response, especially in allergic reactions and parasitic infestations.
-An increased number of these cells in the blood may indicate allergic diseases or parasitic infections in dogs and cats., a specific type of immune cell.
+These muscles predominantly include the temporalis and masseter muscles.
+The inflammation is caused by an InfiltrationInfiltration refers to the penetration or accumulation of cells or fluids in a tissue or area that is normally free of them.
+This can occur as part of inflammatory reactions, Tumors, or other pathological processes. of eosinophilic granulocytesEosinophilic granulocytes are a type of white blood cell that plays an important role in the immune response, especially in allergic reactions and parasitic infestations.
+An increased number of these cells in the blood may indicate allergic diseases or parasitic infections in dogs and cats., a specific type of Immunzellen.

-The exact causes of eosinophilic myositis are not fully understood, but genetic predispositions, environmental factors, and possibly infections are believed to play a role.
+The exact causes of Eosinophilic Myositis are not fully understood, but it is believed that genetic predispositions, environmental factors, and possibly infections could play a role.
 In some dog breeds, such as the German Shepherd and the Golden Retriever, there appears to be a genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
 In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. that increases the risk of developing this disease.

 Symptoms

-The symptoms of eosinophilic myositis are often sudden and severe.
-The most common signs include swelling of the masticatory muscles, which prevents the dog from fully opening its mouth.
-This can lead to Difficulty eating and drinking, sometimes referred to as “trismus”.
+The symptoms of Eosinophilic Myositis are often sudden and severe.
+One of the most common signs is Masseter muscle swelling, which prevents the dog from fully opening its mouth.
+This can lead to Difficulty eating and drinking, which is sometimes referred to as “trismus.”

 In addition, affected dogs may show Pain in the jaw muscles and exhibit Sensitivity to touch.
 In some cases, Weight loss may also occur because the dog eats less due to the Pain.